uol-feps-soc-comp3931-project-2425/individual-project-Yik-Hei-Kwok/README.md

 ### File Input Conditions
 When choosing textures for a block texture, a file browser will appear.
 THis system doesn't validate file types, so make sure images of either JPG or PNG file formats are chosen.

 Also make sure images of at least 50x50 pixels are chosen.
+However, the expected size range for input textures should be between 100 and 1500 pixels.

 A folder named "Reference Images" contain images I have used for the project's evaluation, feel free to use these images as input if needed.